odinuv/web/_includes/common/using-select-2.md

 ![Select parameters](/common/backend-update/select-values.png)

 {: .note}
-Because this is quiet small piece of functionality, try to incorporate this script into person update module.
+Because this is quite small piece of functionality, try to incorporate this script into person update module.

 ## Optgroups
 Just to be complete: to group `select` element `option`s use `optgroup` tag: